Achan81/sei-project-three-frontend/README.md

 ### Profile:
 The initial profile page created upon initial login is only partially complete.
 A placebook default image is used for the profile image.
-From this point the logged in user has options to edit profile or navigate to creating a new trip/memory.
+From this point, the logged in user has options to edit profile or navigate to creating a new trip/memory.
 ![initial profile](/rmassets/profileinitial.png)

 ### Edit Profile: